 Misuse of Power Solicitors

 Whilst the vast majority of Deputies act with integrity, it’s not uncommon for a Deputy to abuse their power.
 The role of Deputy is built entirely on trust, yet we’ve all heard stories of unscrupulous friends and family who have acted less than honestly.
-If you believe that a Deputy has misused their power, our solicitors are here to help.
+If you believe that a Deputy has misused their power, our Court of Protection solicitors are here to help.

 What counts as misuse or abuse of power?

-• Failing to pay bills
+- Failing to pay bills or other outgoings

 Be vigilant and report your concerns